Top selling Binoculars

 Best Binoculars for Birding

 If birding is your thing then you know that you will spend hours on the trail of birds in the bush or hiking all day.
 You can’t do this and sometimes even take notes with a heavy pair of binoculars with you.
-For all day excursion such as bird watching you need something powerful and light.
-In many cases you also want to consider carrying something that easily fits in your palm.
-A good choice for this especially for people on a budget is the five star rated Nikon trailblazer.
+For an all-day excursion such as bird watching, you need something powerful and light.
+In many cases, you also want to consider carrying something that easily fits in your palm.
+A good choice for this especially for people on a budget is the five stars rated Nikon trailblazer.
 The compact binoculars are light and cheap and deliver very good performance.
 Take for instance that the binocular can zoom up to 10X.
 This means you can get to see details including plumage on a small bird from a reasonable distance say 100 yards.
 The field of view at this distance is over 342 ft.
-This means the binocular can be used to scout the bushes and trees wile you listen to the birds calling.
+This means the binocular can be used to scout the bushes and trees while you listen to the birds calling.

 Most binocular review sites are very technical and provide a plethora of information.
 This is great, but may be too much for the first time birder.
 As a beginner you may feel overwhelmed with all the information out there, and a little confused.
 This site is intended to be simple, a Best Binoculars for dummies if you will.